astropy/astropy/docs/io/ascii/write.rst

     than one coordinate columns, only the first found coordinate column will be converted to its component columns and the rest of the coordinate columns will be converted to string columns.
-Thus, it should be taken care that the additional coordinate columns are dealt with beforehand using ``SkyCoord`` methods.
+Thus, it should be taken care that the additional coordinate columns are dealt with before using ``SkyCoord`` methods.